AGSC - Agricultural Science

 AGSC 450 Plant Disease Control: 3 Credits (3 Lec)

-PREREQUISITE: BIOB 110CS and BIOO 220 or consent of instructor.
+PREREQUISITE: BIOB 110CS or BIOO 220 or consent of instructor.
 This course will cover the concepts necessary to develop integrated management plans of plant diseases.
 Concepts covered include regulatory, cultural, chemical, host plant resistance, and biological controls.
 Students will be introduced to the principles of epidemiology and how they are integrated in decision models for use in plant disease management programs

 AGSC 454 Agrostology: 3 Credits (1 Lec, 2 Lab)